StefanDeWolfe/Cypress.ioExample/README.md

-# Cypress.ioExample
-This is an example of a test framework using Cypress.io
+# This is me following along

+# Build and test an application using Cypress

+This repository is the starting point for an official Cypress tutorial.
+We encourage you to clone this repo and follow along.